Aging (scheduling): Problem

 In priority-based scheduling algorithms, a major problem is indefinite block, or starvation.
 A process that is ready to run but waiting for the CPU can be considered blocked.
 A priority scheduling algorithm can leave some low-priority processes waiting indefinitely.
 A steady stream of higher-priority processes can prevent a low-priority process from ever getting the CPU.

 Application

 Aging is used to ensure that jobs with lower priority will eventually complete their execution.
 This technique can be used to reduce starvation of low priority tasks.

 There are many ways to implement aging, but all have the same principle that the priority of a process should increase as it waits in the ready queue.
 The increase in priority may or may not be equal to the waiting time of the process.

 Example

-Suppose a system with priority range of 0-511.
+Suppose a system with priority range of 0–511.
 In this system, 0 means highest priority.

 Consider a process with priority 127.
-If we increase its priority by 1 every 15 minutes, then in more than 32 hours the process will age to 0 priority and get executed.
+If we increase its priority by 1 every 15 minutes, then in less than 32 hours the process will age to 0 priority and get executed.